Mountaineering on Mount Kenya: 1900–1980

 In the early 1930s there were several visits to the moorlands around Mt Kenya, with fewer as far as the peaks.
 Raymond Hook and Humphrey Slade ascended to map the mountain, and stocked several of the streams with trout.
 By 1938 there had been several more ascents of Nelion.
-In February Miss Carol W. Carroll and Mtu Muthara became the first woman and African respectively to ascend Nelion, in an expedition with Noel Symington, author of The Night Climbers of Cambridge, and on 5 March Miss Una Cameron became the first woman to ascend Batian.
+In February Miss Carol W. Carroll and Ayub Mtu Muthara became the first woman and African respectively to ascend Nelion, in an expedition with Noel Symington, author of The Night Climbers of Cambridge, and on 5 March Miss Una Cameron became the first woman to ascend Batian.

 During the Second World War there was another drop in ascents of the mountain.
 Perhaps the most notable of this period is that of three Italian Prisoners of War, who were being held in Nanyuki, and escaped to climb the mountain before returning to the camp and "escaping" back in.
 No Picnic on Mount Kenya tells the story of the prisoners' exploit.

 In 1949 the Mountain Club of Kenya split from the Mountain Club of East Africa, and the area above 3400 m was designated a National Park.
 A road was built from Naro Moru to the moorlands allowing easier access.

 Many new routes were climbed on Batian and Nelion in the next three decades, and in October 1959 the Mountain Club of Kenya produced their first guide to Mount Kenya and Kilimanjaro.
 On Kenyan Independence Day in 1963, Kisoi Munayo raised the Kenyan flag at the top of the mountain.
 He died in 2007 and was given a heroic funeral attended by the Kenyan president Mwai Kibaki.
 In the early 1970s the Mount Kenya National Park Mountain Rescue Team was formed, and by the end of the 1970s all major routes on the peaks had been climbed.